PhirePhly/fcix/README.md

-# fcix
+# Fremont Cabal Internet Exchange

-Fremont Cabal Internet Exchange
+This repo is all of the build scripts for the Fremont Cabal Internet Exchange.
+The FCIX is meant to reduce the number of needed cross connects between a group of friends in the Hurricane Electric FMT2 facility, but others are welcome to build in if they'd like, I guess...